katahiromz/AmsiScanner/README.md

 File `pamsi.h` is a portable C/C++ AMSI header.

 File `pamsi.cpp` provides an AMSI wrapper.
-If you want to use the wrapper, then do `#define WRAP_AMSI`.
+If you want to use this wrapper, then do `#define WRAP_AMSI`.

 Class `AmsiScanner` provides a high-level scanner interface.